Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Blynk.jpg?raw=true)

-_Figure 20 : Application Blynk à télécharger._
+_Figure 20 : Blynk application to download._

 You will then need to create a project **(/!\ VERY IMPORTANT PART : you will have to note some variables when creating the project on Blynk in order to enter them in the Robot_phone.ino file and to link the application and the software)**.